Riddhima-jain/Cracking-the-Code-The-Foundation-Behind-LLMs/README.md

 > Follow the instructions in the notebook and the articles!

-Coming Soon
+## Coming Soon
-Episode	Title	Status
-2	How AI Learns from Mistakes – Loss Functions & Gradient Descent (🕺 Dance Analogy!)	🛠️ In Progress 3	Attention is All You Need – The Magic Behind Transformers	🛠️ Coming Soon 4	Positional Encoding – How Models Understand Word Order	🔜 Queued
+> How AI Learns from Mistakes – Loss Functions & Gradient Descent

-Contributing
+## Contributing
 Spotted a bug?
 Have a better analogy?
 Want to contribute a notebook for a future episode?
 Feel free to open an issue or reach out to me!